Nuka-AI/nuka-ai.github.io/docs/posts/2026-07-28-Semantic-Kernel-disclosure.md

 Our research highlights that Semantic Kernel is currently exposed to two distinct, highly critical attack vectors.

 *   **Vulnerability A: The CVE-2026-25592 Day-Zero Bypasses** On February 6th, Microsoft released a patch for a known path traversal vulnerability.
 This patch focused on filtering the string arguments passed to plugins.
-Our research confirms this patch is structurally flawed because it fails to account for complex data types and LLM translation capabilities.
+My research confirms this patch is structurally flawed because it fails to account for complex data types and LLM translation capabilities.
 *   **Vulnerability B: The CWE-1039 Auto-Invocation Flaw** Even if standard prompt filters are active, the framework's architecture allows the AI to autonomously generate malicious payloads that execute directly against the host OS via `ToolCallBehavior.AutoInvokeKernelFunctions`.